jimmyshjj/ChessGPT/README.md

 ### Stockfish Engine Path

 Ensure that the `STOCKFISH_PATH` variable in line 23 points to the correct path of the Stockfish executable on your system.
+If you don't use Stockfish for gameplay, you don't need to set a path.
+This program can currently only use Stockfish to get the best move for playing against humans or LLMs, and cannot use Stockfish for analysis.

 ### GUI Settings